pieter-van-prooijen/kondoq/README.md

 show var usages in public clojure-(script) projects.

 TODO:
+- IMPORTANT: externalize oauth secrets / client ids / application urls (remove from github commit!)
+- etag matching on github doesn't work with oauth tokens, as the token differs for each upload?
+Yes: the response has a Vary header which contains "Authorization" when making an authorized request.

-- style guide compliance, consistent naming of "fetch-", "search-" etc.
+- style guide compliance, consistent naming of "fetch-", "search-" etc. (server done, do client next)
 - more tests
 - give preference to "well-liked" repositories in results? (e.g. sort by number of github stars)
-- up-to-date sqlite jdbc driver? (support for 3.39, strict tables etc.), perhaps use system installed lib instead of unpacking the one in the jar?
+- up-to-date sqlite jdbc driver? (support for 3.39, strict tables etc.), perhaps use system installed lib instead of unpacking the one in the jar? *in*
 - split in read/write databases (sqlite: file:bla.sqlite?mode=ro ) for later move to single writer?
   (note that read-only replicas in litestream are not working and wil be replaced with new implementation)
 - strip leading whitespace when code context is collapsed?